Saturday, July 19, 2003

 Sam (Another Sam) and Amy were also New Zealanders they are nice people although Amy did wake me up every morning at 4am and Sam again at 6am

-So like the Romans we endulged in a night out.
+So like the Romans we indulged in a night out.
 Not very sucessful.
-That day we had only eaten a few think and still being shatter from the day and night driving the day before.
+That day we had only eaten a few things and were still shatter from the day and night driving the day before.

 We went to an Irish bar and the was no bar people.
 The ironic thing though was it looked like everybody had a drink in there.
 Advancing on to another bar called magnums we drank a couple more chilled beers.
 The Aussies drink cold beer, the pumps are cooled bottles are packed in ice and just to make sure it stays cold bottled beers are often served in polystyrene jackets to keep them cool.
 Beer and stupid contests were the order of the day I was still pissed off about my exams and no matter how much phil attempted to cheer me up my mood darkened so we decided to call it a night.

-Awaking we tryed to figure out how to kill another day in Airley theres really not much here.
+Awaking we tried to figure out how to kill another day in Airlie theres really not much here.
 Sitting on the beech we wrote out some postcards to send home.
 Surfed the internet for an hour or s and posted some of the photos for everyone to enjoy.
 We drove up to the rainforest and some of the views were spectacular.

 Thursday, July 03, 2003